gasduster99/sppComp/try1/try1_2.md

 estimates of landed catch, although the modeling framework could be extended to include uncertainty or bias in landing receipt data.

-Within market categories, the species composition of landed catch can vary spatially, temporally, by fishing gear, and catch disposition (e.g. fish sold alive or dead).
-These differences are attributable to many factors, including market preference, fishing behavior, regulatory constraints, and biological/ecological characteristics (e.g. spatial distribution) of the landed species.
-As a result, estimates of species composition for a given market category are often stratified over time (e.g. quarterly) and across other relevant strata (e.g. ports, gears, catch disposition).
+Within market categories, particularly those used historically for groupings of highly speciose fockfish (Sebastes spp), the species composition of landed catch can vary spatially, temporally, by fishing gear, and catch disposition (e.g. fish sold alive or dead).
+These differences are attributable to many factors, including market preference, fishing behavior, regulatory constraints , and biological/ecological characteristics (e.g. spatial distribution) of the landed species.
+As a result, estimates of species composition for a given market category are often stratified over time (e.g. quarterly) and across other relevant strata (e.g. ports, gears, catch disposition ).
 Sampling programs often have limited funds, and attempts to reduce bias in species composition estimates through the introduction of additional strata comes at a cost, namely reduced precision (Cochran, 1977; Tomlinson, 1971).

-On the U.S. West Coast, port sampling programs allocate effort both spatially and temporally, but many domains of interest (e.g. market category, gear type, catch disposition) remain unsampled or sparsely sampled due to a proliferation of categories over time, logistical constraints, and limited resources (Sen 1986; Crone 1995; Pearson et al. 2008; Tsou et al. 2015).
+On the U.S. West Coast, port sampling programs for rockfish and other groundfish allocate effort both spatially and temporally, but many domains of interest (e.g. market category, gear type, catch disposition) remain unsampled or sparsely sampled due to a proliferation of categories over time, logistical constraints, and limited resources (Sen 1986; Crone 1995; Pearson et al. 2008; Tsou et al. 2015).
 In California, for example, commercial port sampling effort has changed over time and space (Pearson and Almany 1995).
-For example, regular sampling of California ports north of Point Conception (roughly $34^{\circ}$ 27' N. latitude) began as early as 1978, but the more southern ports were rarely sampled prior to 1983.
+For example, regular sampling of California ports north of Point Conception (roughly
+$34^{\circ}$ 27' N. latitude) began as early as 1978, but the more southern ports were rarely sampled prior to 1983.
 This allocation of effort was largely based on the statewide distribution of landings, diffuse spatial distribution of southern commercial ports, and limitations in funding for port samplers.

 When no port samples are collected for landed strata and domains, species composition estimates are ‘borrowed’ from other strata using deterministic